CogentRedTester/mpv-scripts/README.md

 shuffles the playlist and moves the current file to the start of the playlist

 ## profile-command
 Parses a script-opt and sends it as a command.
-Allows commands to be sent via profiles.
-Currently can only do 1 command at a time
+Allows input commands to be sent via profiles.

 ## show-errors
 Prints error messages onto the OSD